 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-There are many project management methodologies for keeping track of team plans and progress, and no single answer for which is best — the various kinds work effectively for different workplaces and projects.
-For example, if your team is dedicated solely to a specific task that needs completion, you'll want to use the Waterfall methodology, offered by providers such as Wrike.
-But if your team is doing various tasks at once, you'll want to use a methodology like Kanban, offered by monday and Jira, or Critical Path, offered by Smartsheet.
+In 2024, there are lots of different project management methodologies for keeping track of team plans and progress, and there’s no single answer when it comes to which is best.
+It all depends on the types of work you’re completing and the projects you’ve undertaken.
+For example, if your team is dedicated solely to a specific task that needs completion, you’ll want to use the Waterfall methodology, offered by project management software providers such as Wrike.

-If you're feeling more confused than ever at the sound of each of these methodology names, don't worry – we'll explain what each means below.
-Alternatively, you could skip the jargon and follow the crowds straight to a 30-day free trial for popular provider monday.com, which offers Kanban and Critical Path methodologies which are suitable for a wide range of business types.
+If you’re feeling more confused than ever at the sound of each of these methodology names, don’t worry – we’ll explain what each means below.
+Alternatively, you could skip the jargon and follow the crowds straight to a 30-day free trial for popular provider monday.com, which offers Kanban and Critical Path methodologies that are suitable for a wide range of business types.

 What Are the Main Project Management Methodologies?